 A 62-year-old retiree with $1.8 million faces a reality few anticipate: when they stop working matters as much as how much they’ve saved.
-This is about sequence-of-returns risk, where early retirement losses can permanently damage portfolio sustainability, even if markets eventually recover.
+The culprit is sequence-of-returns risk, where early retirement losses can permanently impair portfolio sustainability even when markets eventually recover.

 One Reddit user planning to retire in 2026 at 55 captured this tension: “I do think at times about retiring at what could be near the top of the market.
 But I’m not all that worried about what’s commonly referred to around here as SORR.”
 Their solution?
 Building spending flexibility into their budget rather than timing the market.